- 1. Effective Sales Coaching

 Gym members who are fit don’t want to be coached and trained by people who are overweight or are just simply unfit.
 Top salespeople mentally evaluate their Sales Leaders and if they aren’t being motivated, inspired or feel they can learn from their Leader, they will either “coast” or even worse, look for a new challenge.

-3.4) Top Salespeople want to be part of a high performing team
+3.4) Great Salespeople want to be part of a high performing team

 What we mean by this is that the best Salespeople want to be surrounded by others who share their values, their hunger and their passion for selling.
 When top Salespeople who constantly meet or exceed sales targets see other salespeople around them all missing their targets, they either leave, or even worse, they lower their performance to match the level of the under performing sales reps.